 June 28th 2018

-Primark’s own-brand cosmetics range is now cruelty-free - officially
+Primark’s own-brand cosmetics range is now certified cruelty-free

 July 11th 2018 / 0 comment

-The high street heavyweight has been awarded Leaping Bunny certification to prove that all of its skincare, makeup and hair care hasn’t been tested on animals
+The high street heavyweight has been awarded Leaping Bunny certification to show that all of its skincare, makeup and hair care hasn’t been tested on animals

 The culmination of a months long project with the respected animal protection organisation, the accreditation covers the brand’s full offering of makeup, skincare and haircare, with the logo being added to product packaging from now until spring.
 The ‘Leaping Bunny’ is one of the most trusted cruelty-free certification programmes in the world and enables customers to easily identify and buy products that are not tested on animals.
 While many products can by law, carry ‘animal-friendly’ claims, this could be in reference to the finished product - the supply chain and ingredients can slip through the net.
 However, Cruelty Free International rigorously audit both of these potential loopholes to provide greater peace of mind to shoppers.